5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Bridging_the_gap.md

 - macOS Catalina (slimemst macOS since it only contains 64 bit Intel code).
 Owners of a real Mac can use [Catalina Patcher](https://dosdude1.com/catalina/) to install it.

 ## Bridging the Gap
 The following Settings need to be changed in your `config.plist` to install macOS prio to Big Sur 11.3.
-This mainly concers SMBIOS, SIP and APFS driver settings:
+This mainly concerns SMBIOS, SIP and APFS driver settings:

 Section | Setting
 :--------:|----------------